adrianmuzzi/Man-Horse-Scripts/Acrasia/README.md

 - ### setup
 Runs Acrasia setup again

+Running 'setup' from the main menu will also open your `_AcrasiaData.txt` file.
+You can edit the 'nickname' Acrasia uses for each profile by editing the values on the right-side of the equals-sign.

 - ### q
-'q' in the main menu will exit PowerShell.
+'q' in the main menu will exit Acrasia.

 ## Acrasia Shortcuts